idaholab/moose/docs/content/modules/tensor_mechanics/introduction/Overview.md

 > Eigenstrain is a generic name given to such nonelastic strains as thermal expansion, phase transformation, initial strains, plastic, misfit strains.
 Eigenstress is a generic name given to self-equilibrated internal stresses caused by one or several of these eigenstrains in bodies which are free from any other external force and surface constraint.
 The eigenstress fields are created by the incompatibility of the eigenstrains.
 This new English terminology was adapted from the German "Eigenspannungen and Eigenspannungsquellen," which is the title of H. Reissner's paper (1931) on residual stresses.

-The base class for stress-free strains is `ComputeStressFreeStrainBase`.
-This class is a pure virtual class, requiring all children to override `computeQpStressFreeStrain()`.
-It defines the property `stress_free_strain`, and the stress free strain is subtracted from the total strain in the Compute Strain classes.
+The base class for eigenstrains is `ComputeEigenstrainBase`.
+It computes an eigenstrain, which is subtracted from the total strain in the Compute Strain classes.
 Eigenstrains are calculated separately from `mechanical_strains`: elastic, plastic, and creep strains are considered mechanical strains in Tensor Mechanics.
-The eigenstrains, stored currently in the `stress_free_strain` material property, are subtracted from the total strain to calculate the mechanical strain.

 $$
 \epsilon_{mechanical} = \epsilon_{total} - \epsilon_{eigen}